 The best candidate to raise a baby animal is the animal’s mother, not children.
-Fortunately, there are some great humane alternatives to classroom chick-hatching projects.
+Fortunately, there are some great humane classroom alternatives for teaching the life cycle of a chicken.
 Chicks and ducklings used in school projects are often harmed before they even hatch, and they can die inside the shell or end up with terrible deformities.
 The ones who survive are typically sent back to the provider and are likely killed to prevent potential disease transmission to the companies’ flocks.
 Chick-hatching experiments that use live chicks in the classroom are not only cruel but also unnecessary.

 Learning about the life cycle of a chicken shouldn’t be done at the expense of birds’ health and well-being.
 Set a positive example for your students and for other educators by leaving animals out of your classroom.
 Respect the individuals who are being discussed in your life cycle lesson by using the following humane educational resources instead.